flare-foundation/docs/docs/tech/ftso.md

 ## Technical Details

-!!! warning "This section is aimed at developers"
+!!! warning "This section is aimed at developers."

 ### System Architecture